RayHightower/RayHightower.com/_posts/2019-10-22-zero-to-one-in-a-power-law-world.markdown

 >&nbsp;<br/>
 >~Peter Thiel, Venture Capitalist and Serial Entrepreneur

-The best companies serve customers by creating products and services that have never existed before.
-Many search engines existed before Google, but Google was the first to give users what they want quickly and without distractions; the company’s search page is sparse!
-Further, Google figured out how to serve two key sets of customers simultaneously:
+The best companies serve customers in new, non-trivial ways.
+A few examples: Google and Tesla.

+Google was not the first search engine; over ten search engines had a healthy head-start.
+But Google was the first to serve two key sets of customers simultaneously:
 * Web users, who want quick search results with minimal clutter.
+Google's search page is sparse!
-* Advertisers, who want to influence buyers right at the decision point.
+* Advertisers, who want to influence buyers right at the point of decision.
+A person using Google to search for a product is likely to buy that product very soon, maybe within minutes if the product is available online.

-Several electric car companies existed before Tesla.
+Tesla was not the first electric car company.
 But Tesla figured out how to deliver _green_ results in an attractive, high-performance automobile.

 How will future entrepreneurs build great businesses? _Zero to One_ explores recent business history to provide some answers.